 5. Collect on Receivables

 Reduce the collection time on receivables.
-Establish payment at time of service or shorter payment in arrears as standard procedure and consider offering discounts for early payment.
+Establish payment at the time of service or shorter payment in arrears as standard procedure and consider offering discounts for early payment.
 Pay attention to what percentage of receivables you are actually collecting.
 Implement a standard collection procedure for following up with past due accounts.

 6. Get Help When Needed

-Don’t be hesitant to enroll the help of an accountant, bookkeeper or financial professional in understanding and managing cash flow.
+Don’t be hesitant to enroll the help of an accountant, bookkeeper, or financial professional in understanding and managing cash flow.
 For help with cash flow management in your small business, please contact us.